-Divide children into even teams; have each team form a line.
+• Divide kids into even teams; have each team form a line.

 - Give each team a bolt & nut with the nut screwed all the way onto the bolt.
 Explain that each person must unscrew the bolt entirely and then re-screw it back on completely before passing it on to the next teammate.
 Also explain that you will be timing them. - The first team to finish the relay wins.
-Record each team's time. - The second time through the exercise, explain that they must do the same thing but this time wearing a pair of gloves.
-The gloves are to be passed from player to player along with the bolt & nut. - Record each teams time during the glove round. - The teams will need to do the same task but wearing impaired goggles with the lights off. - Again record their times. - After the goggles round, have each team note their three times and share their observations. - Wrap up with a discussion of how these various impairments mirror the effects of drugs and alcohol on us when we are performing important tasks like driving or operating machinery. - See discussion point #4 for a variation on the activity that will explore the concept of how our decisions/actions affect other people besides just ourselves.
+Record each team's time. - The second time through the exercise, explain that they must do the same thing but this time wearing a pair of mittens.
+The mittens are to be passed from player to player along with the bolt & nut. - Record each teams time during the mitten round. - The teams will need to do the same task but wearing dark sunglasses with the lights off. - Again record their times. - After the sunglasses round, have each team note their three times & share their observations. - Wrap up with a discussion of how these various impairments mirror the effects of drugs & alcohol on us when we are preforming important tasks like driving or operating machinery. - See discussion point #4 for a variation on the activity that will explore the concept of how our decisions/actions affect other people besides just ourselves.